 A forest is a large area with numerous trees, plants, and animals.
 Forests are home to most creatures, which are critical to our survival.

-They are also beneficial to humans, and we will find them everywhere on the planet.
-Forests are the most frequent terrestrial ecosystem on Earth, with more than half of the world’s forests concentrated in only five countries.
+They are also beneficial to humans, and we will find them everywhere.
+Forests are the most frequent terrestrial ecosystem on Earth, with over half of the world’s forests concentrated in only five countries.

 1. Tropical Evergreen Forest

-You will find these dense forests near the equator and the tropics, and these locations receive a lot of rain throughout the year than the other different forests.
+These dense forests are found near the equator and the tropics, and they receive more rain throughout the year than other forests.

 Because these forest trees do not shed their leaves completely, they remain green all year.
 Rosewood, ebony, and mahogany are among the hardwood trees found here.

 Many different plants and animals coexist to ensure the species’ survival.
-The existence of a biome is the outcome of the cohabitation of plants and animals.
+The cohabitation of plants and animals results in the existence of a biome.

-A biome is a grouping of all fauna and plants that dwell in a specific area defined by geographical borders.
+A biome groups all fauna and plants that dwell in a specific area defined by geographical borders.

 2. Temperate Evergreen Forest